Wartem/open_art_web_viewer_lite/README.md

 * `app.py`: This is the main entry point for the application, responsible for creating a Flask instance, loading configuration settings from `config.json`, and setting up routes.
 * `routes.py`: This module contains the various Flask routes that handle HTTP requests, including search queries, API endpoints, and more.
 The routes are defined using the Blueprint system in Flask.
-* `templates/`: This directory contains HTML templates used to render pages for users, such as the search page and individual artwork details.
+* `templates/`: This directory contains HTML templates used to render pages for users, such as the search pages.
-* `static/`: This directory holds static assets like CSS stylesheets, JavaScript files, and images used throughout the application.
+* `static/`: This directory holds CSS files.

 **API Endpoints**
 ----------------